A Transformer and Prototype-based Interpretable Model for Contextual Sarcasm Detection: Introduction

-To address this challenge, our paper presents an innovative \textit{white-box} NLP framework that integrates prototype classification networks \citep{10.5555/3504035.3504467} with multi-view of semantic embedding and sentiment embedding from large-scale pre-trained transformer language models.
+To address this challenge, our paper presents an intrinsically interpretable NLP framework that integrates prototype classification networks \citep{10.5555/3504035.3504467} with multi-view of semantic embedding and sentiment embedding from large-scale pre-trained transformer language models.
 To the best of our knowledge, our study is the first to apply a prototype-based network in sarcasm detection.
 This is achieved through a unique training regimen that enables the network to learn a collection of prototype tensors, which encapsulate latent clusters of training samples.
 At the point of inference, the model makes classification judgments solely based on the similarity to these prototypes, allowing for the model's decisions to be transparently explained by referencing the training examples most closely aligned with the top-matched prototypes.
 Together with a sentiment-prototype-based incongruity loss that captures the difference between implicit and explicit sentiment, our approach not only provides clear, human-understandable explanations for its predictions but also achieves state-of-the-art performance.
-The key contributions of our methods can be summarized as follows:

-1. We propose a novel \textit{white box} framework for sarcasm detection.
+The key contributions of our methods can be summarized as follows: \begin{enumerate} \item We propose a novel interpretable framework for sarcasm detection.
 Our framework is built upon a prototype-based network leveraging semantic embedding and sentiment embedding from pre-trained transformer-based language models.

-2. Extensive experiments on three public benchmark datasets show that our approach achieves state-of-the-art performance while being interpretable.
-We also conduct the ablation study to analyze the influence of incongruity loss in our model.
+\item Extensive experiments on three public benchmark datasets show that our approach achieves state-of-the-art performance while being interpretable.
+We also conduct an ablation study to analyze the influence of incongruity loss in our model.

-3. We conduct case studies to show that our model can generate human-readable, sentence-level explanations for the model's reasoning process at the reference time.
+\item We conduct case studies to show that our model can generate human-readable, sentence-level explanations for the model's reasoning process at the reference time.
+Our model and training code are available here: \url{https://github.com/social-nlp-lab/Sarcasm-Detection}. \end{enumerate}